naheim/seyibExercises/README.md

-# GEOSCIENCE 541: Paleobiology
+# Introduction to Quantitative Paleobiology

-This respository contains course materials and information for the GEOSCIENCE 541: Paleobiology course at the University of Wisconsin - Madison.
-Designed and maintained by Dr. [Andrew Zaffos](http://www.azstrata.org).
+This respository contains internship course materials and information for the *Stanford Earth Young Investigators: Biodiversity* program at Stanford University.
+Initially designed Dr. [Andrew Zaffos](http://www.azstrata.org); modified and maintained by Dr. [Noel Heim](http://sedpaleo.org).

 ## Resources in this Repository